xalelax/blog/_drafts/bayes.markdown

 There is something rather remarkable in the way Bayesian Inference works and the way people reach their conclusions.
-In this post I presented only a few things, but there are even more complex human behaviors (such as divergence of opinions in spite of looking at the same data) which can be beautifully interpreted in a Bayesian fashion.
+In this post I presented only a few things, but there are even more complex human behaviors which can be beautifully interpreted in a Bayesian framework.
 Many argued that Bayesian inference is the correct formalization of the scientific method.
 Indeed, scientists more often than not build their set of beliefs not really by performing experiments themselves, but by